qiaoruiyt/NoiseRobustDG/README.md

 ## Setup

-Like Domainbed, this repo can be easily setup without installing many other packages if you have already setup a Python environment with latest PyTorch.
-The basic packages required can be installed by:
+Like Domainbed, this repo can be easily setup without installing many other packages if you have already setup a Python environment with the latest PyTorch.
+The required packages can be installed by:
 ```sh
 pip install -r domainbed/requirements.txt
 ```